 As journey proceed after overnight at Dhaulagiri base camp crossing high pass to enter scenic hidden valley and over Dhampus to reach back into woodland towards charming village of Marpha within Mustang areas, where a flight from Jomsom brings you back at the beautiful city in Pokhara by its serene Phewa Lake after completing a fantastic Dhaulagiri Circuit Adventure.

 Day 01: Arrive in Kathmandu 1,345 m and then transfer to respective Hotels

-Day 02: Kathmandu with interesting sightseeing tour and preparations for the trek.
+Day 02: Kathmandu with an interesting sightseeing tour and preparations for the trek.

 Day 03: Drive to Pokhara 860 m – 06 hrs journey (via flights 30 mins on air).

 Day 04: Drive to Darbang 1,200 m via Beni 900 m -06 hrs.

 Day 05: Trek to Khamla (riverside) 925 m – 05 hrs walks.

 Day 06: Trek to Bagar 2,375m -05 hrs.

 Day 07: Trek to Dovan 2,600m-06 hours.

 Day 08: Trek to Charter / Bhainsi Kharka 3,000m -05 hrs.